[NI002] I do Know that Priscilla Sanders Owen had a hand in starting the Presbyterian Church in Highland Township in Greene County.

 One last message:

-Here are the units under Cornwallis in the NC and VA campaign, and at Yorktown:
+Here are the units under Cornwallis in the NC and VA campaign, and at

 23rd Royal Welch Fusiliers (also at Long Island).